voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 ▸ **setAudioProcessing**(`options?`): `Promise`<`void`\>

-Enables and disables audio processing for the conference participant.
+Enables and disables audio processing for a conference participant.

 #### Parameters